Berber Revolt: Offensive on Kairouan

+Hearing of the defeat.
+Hanzala sent out yet another army under Thabit ibn Khaytham, a Syrian commander from Jordan with previous North African experience.
+Thabit met Abd al-Wahid at the Battle of Baja in northwest Tunisia on the 4th of September 742.
+Ibn Khaytham was also defeated and killed resulting in the loss of many men as well as twenty thousand horses because of the lack of fodder.
+The surviving army consisting of twenty thousand men retreated to Kairouan.

+After these series of disasters, Hanzala wrote to al-Mustanir ibn al Harith al-Harashi, the sub governor of Tunis, which was the Muslim naval base against Sicily, telling him to evacuate the city and come to Kairouan if he thought he could not hold out.
+And indeed he didn't feel he could and moved his troops and their families to Kairouan.
+At this point, Hanzala seems to have held little except al-Qayrawan.
+But he did not appeal for more troops, as he must have known none would come.
+'Abd al-Wahid now occupied Tunis, flushed with his victories, He appears to have proclaimed himself caliph in rivalry to Ibn Hamid in Tangier.

-Hearing of the approach of the great Berber armies, Handhala ibn Safwan realized it was paramount to prevent their junction.
-Dispatching a cavalry force to harass and slow down Abd al-Wahid in the north, Handhala threw the bulk of his forces south, crushing Uqasha in a bloody battle at al-Qarn and taking him prisoner.
-But Handhala had taken a lot of losses himself, and now faced the unhappy prospect of Abd al-Wahid's gigantic army.
-Hurrying back, Handhala is said to have put the entire population of Kairouan under arms to bolster his ranks, before setting out again.
-In perhaps the bloodiest encounter in the Berber wars, Handhala ibn Safwan defeated the great Berber army of Abd al-Wahid ibn Yazid at al-Asnam around May 742 (perhaps a little later), just three miles outside of Kairouan.
+Meanwhile, Hanzala mobilized all the forces he could find.
+He even armed noncombatants and women and also dug a trench around the city.
+Hanzala threw the bulk of his forces south, crushing Uqasha in the bloody Battle of al-Qarn and taking him prisoner.
+But Hanzala had taken a lot of losses himself and now faced the unhappy prospect of Abd al-Wahid's gigantic army.
+Hurrying back, Hanzala is said to have put the entire population of Kairouan under arms to bolster his ranks, before setting out again.
+In perhaps the bloodiest encounter in the Berber wars, Hanzala ibn Safwan defeated the great Berber army of Abd al-Wahid ibn Yazid at the Battle of al-Asnam around May 742 (perhaps a little later), just three miles outside of Kairouan.
 Some 120,000-180,000 Berbers, including Abd al-Wahid, fell in the field of battle in that single encounter.
 Uqasha was executed shortly after.
+According to historian Khalid Yahya Blankinship the number of Berber losses at al-Asnam is an exaggeration not to be trusted even in a vague way, as it may have been invented by the caliphal tradition to counterbalance the earlier record of utter failure in the Berber war.

-Although Kairouan was saved for the caliphate, and with it the core of Ifriqiya, Handhala ibn Safwan now faced the unenviable task of dragging the more westerly provinces, still under Berber sway, back into the fold.
+Although Kairouan was saved for the caliphate, and with it the core of Ifriqiya, Hanzala ibn Safwan now faced the unenviable task of dragging the more westerly provinces, still under Berber sway, back into the fold.
 He would not have the chance to accomplish this.